-67. For the purposes of Article 21(6)(b) of Regulation (EU) 2017/2402, an insolvency-related event with respect to the servicer should lead to both of the following:

-(a) it should enable the replacement of the servicer in order to ensure continuation of the servicing;

-(b) it should trigger the termination of the revolving period.
+- 67. For the purposes of Article 21(6)(b) of Regulation (EU) 2017/2402, an insolvency-related event with respect to the servicer should lead to both of the following: - (a) it should enable the replacement of the servicer in order to ensure continuation of the servicing; - (b) it should trigger the termination of the revolving period.

-21.6.
-The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

-(a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold;

-(b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

-(c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);
+- 21.6.
+The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);

-49. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

-(a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold;

-(b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

-(c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);
+- 49. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);

-See page 108 - Revolving Period End Date sub (v) - reserved amount.

-See page 108 - Revolving Period End Date sub (iii).
-See also Portfolio Trigger Events on pages 106-107 and 269.
-Portfolio Trigger Events (a) applies (PDL balance).
+Terms and Conditions - 11.2 - Early Termination Event:

+(I) on any Calculation Date, the total balance of the General Account (taking into account also the payment to be effected for the purchase of the Subsequent Portfolio at the immediately succeeding Payment Date) is higher than 10% of the Principal Amount Outstanding of the Receivables included in the Initial Portfolio [...]